Here’s a brief guide on how to join the Air Cadets, either as a cadet or as an adult volunteer.

 There are many ways in which adults can volunteer within the organisation.

-Please note that all adult volunteers are subject to DBS (Disclosure and Barring Service) checks and are required to undertake training courses as necessary.
+Please note that all adult volunteers are subject to DBS (Disclosure and Barring Service) checks (even if you already have a DBS certificate through your employment or other voluntary activity) and are required to undertake training courses as necessary.

 The safeguarding of the young people in the organisation is paramount.